 More information on our approach to business ethics can be found in our Annual Report.

 Corporate Safety Policy

-Our safety-first culture is supported by our Corporate Safety Policy and the Corporate Safety Governance Framework.
-They define our approach and objectives for safety management and ensure that safety is essentially the duty and responsibility of each director, manager, supervisor and employee at MTR.
+Our safety-first culture is supported by our Corporate Safety Policy and Corporate Safety Governance Framework.
+They define our approach and objectives for safety management and ensure that safety is an essential duty and responsibility of each director, manager, supervisor and employee at MTR.